Manuel Carbonell: Professional journey

 Manuel Carbonell (right) with Wifredo Lam.

 For the first commercial television broadcast, "Union Radio Television", Carbonell was the host and interviewer for a weekly television program where he interviewed artist as his topic of discussion, to include Wifredo Lam, among others.
 He worked in various aspects of television and production whereby he won an award in set design for the "Union De La Cronica Tele-Radial Diaria" in the second festival.

 By 1954 Carbonell left for Europe visiting countless museums with the goal of experiencing for himself the opportunity to stand in front of great masterpieces to appreciate them and learn.
 He was able to explore countries such as Spain, Italy, France and England and understand their unique cultures.
 Europe proved to inspire Carbonell as he studied the art of the Impressionist and Abstract artists, which inspired a change in direction to give form a sense of movement.

 In addition to his accomplishments as a sculptor, he owned an operated his own interior design business "Carbonell Studio".
-Here he designed from French to Modern furniture, incorporating his other beloved interest of creating an environment.
-He also had a high-end luxury boutique of decorative objects, which ultimately provided him with an ulterior motive of a purchasing trip, he was granted a visa to travel to the United States.
-The perfect opportunity for defecting and leaving his homeland.
+Here he designed from French to Modern furniture.
+He also had a high-end luxury boutique of decorative objects.
+After the Cuban Revolution, he wished to defect, and he was granted a visa to travel to the United States.